seanavery/jetson-nano-box/README.md

 echo "${LANIP}"
 ```

-It usually much more comferatable to develop over SSH with your day to day machine.
-If you need to visualize a realtime display then you will need to use the nano board directly.
+It usually much more comfortable to develop over SSH with your day to day machine.
+If you need to visualize a real-time display then you will need to use the nano board directly.

 ### 2. Attach/Configure Sony IMX219 Camera Sensor

-Pretty simple to install camera into one of the two CSI ports on the jetson nano, make sure contact stripts are facing towards the device and secure the clip for stable contact.
+Pretty simple to install the camera into one of the two CSI ports on the Jetson Nano, make sure the contact stripts are facing towards the device and secure the clip for stable contact.

-Now you can check if the camera is working by capturing a live video stream and displaying.
-To view display you will need a monitor connected over HDMI.
+Now you can check if the camera is working by capturing a live video stream and displaying the video on a monitor.

 ```
 gst-launch-1.0 nvarguscamerasrc sensor_id=0 ! nvoverlaysink